by Resource Associates @ grantwriters.net

 Grant Questions?
 Let’s talk. email@example.com 505-326-4245

 The ability to sustain a community initiative beyond a grant funding period can be just as important (if not more important) as securing the initial funding.
 Being awarded a grant is exciting because the funds, most often, create the opportunity for new services and the development of assets whether they are financial, human, or capital assets.
 Every discretionary grant, however, comes with the reality check the funding could and probably will end someday.
 Discontinued funding can have a devastating impact on your participants, stakeholders, partners, staff, and community.
 Without a proper sustainability plan, these entities can feel as though the rug has been pulled out from under them and your organization has failed to meet its commitments.

-A good grant manager must task oneself with constantly traversing and overcoming the challenge of sustainability for each and every grant and initiative he/she manages.
-That is, each and every grant and initiative worthy of sustainability.
-Grant leaders should always be asking the important questions that speak to the heart of sustainability:
+A good grant manager must task oneself with constantly traversing and overcoming the challenge of sustainability for every grant and initiative he/she manages.
+That is, every grant and initiative is worthy of sustainability.
+Grant leaders should always be asking the important questions speaking to the heart of sustainability:

-- What is the agency really needing and trying to sustain?
+- What is the agency needing and trying to sustain?

-- Is what the agency desiring to sustain proven to be a quality resource or service to the community with validated results?
+- Is what the agency desires to sustain proven to be a quality resource or service to the community with validated results?

-- If an agency continues to provide the resources once funded by a grant, can it fulfil the same level of service?
-If not, how does one define the level in which sustainability should occur and how does that level impact desired outcomes?
+- If an agency continues to provide the resources once funded by a grant, can it fulfill the same level of service?
+If not, how does one define the level at which sustainability should occur, and how does this level impact desired outcomes?

 - What other resources can be secured to achieve sustainability at an ideal level?